Own-Data-Privateer/hoardy-mail/README.md

 Which, as a recipient, is highly annoying if you frequently get useful mail that GMail marks as spam or just drops (happens all the time to me).
 And, as a sender, is highly annoying when you need to send lots of mail.
 Just go look up "Gmail Email Limits" (on a search engine other than Google).
-It's a rabbit hole with lots of ad-hoc rules on just how much mail you can send before GMail decides to just drop your messages, yes, *drop*, not mark as spam, not reject, **they will drop your mail and tell neither you nor the recipient anything at all**.
+It's a rabbit hole with lots of ad-hoc rules on just how much mail you can send before GMail decides to just drop your messages, yes, *drop*, not mark as spam, not reject, **they will drop your mail and tell neither the sender nor the recipient anything at all**.

 Moreover, they are now working towards making their `INBOX` into an *algorithmically generated feed with "important" messages being shown first*.
 It's easy to see where this is going.